By UrbanFox on May 28, 2020 10:01:04 AM

 Thankfully, many healthcare organisations are already offering medicine delivery in some form, with 43,500 deliveries made in the first half of April alone, more than five times the number of deliveries made in January.
 At UrbanFox, we managed 300% more medicine deliveries during this period, as more patients and caregivers opt for this service.

 The two key challenges preventing us from fully realising the benefits from medicine delivery are the need to keep some medication at a certain temperature range to ensure its efficacy, and the accountability required to ensure the medicine has been properly handled and delivered to the right person as mandated by the strict regulations for pharmaceutical products.

-Our partner va-Q-tec uses boxes which are made of Vacuum Insulation Panel (VIP), a material that has been proven to have the best performance insulation properties among its competitors, with up to 10 times the insulation effectiveness of other commonly-used materials.
+Our partner va-Q-tec uses boxes that are made of environmentally friendly Vacuum Insulation Panel (VIP), a material that has been proven to have the best performance insulation properties among its competitors, with up to 10 times the insulation effectiveness of other commonly-used materials.

-The boxes are also made with Phase Change Material (PCM), which is a cooling unit that provides cooling properties in the same way that a power bank provides electricity.
-When placed in a freezer or chiller overnight, it will develop cooling properties and can be packed together with other products to keep them at a desired temperature range.
+These boxes are also made with Phase Change Material (PCM), which is a cooling unit that provides cooling properties in the same way that a power bank provides electricity.
+When placed in a freezer or chiller overnight, it will develop cooling properties and can be packed together with other products to keep them at the desired temperature ranges.

-While frozen water-based gels will only last for two days before it loses its strength, PCM can maintain the temperature even in liquid form, and even extend product life by another two days.
+While frozen water-based gels will only last for two days before it loses its strength, PCM can maintain the temperature even in liquid form, and even extend product life by an additional 48 hours.